-- To build trust of suppliers, workers, consumers, labour advocates and investors. - To gain better understanding of supply chains. - To better understand reasons (social, cultural and legal) and rationales which 'justify' the violation of human and child rights.
-International and local NGOs compile reports regarding human rights abuses within regions where supply chains of companies are located.
-These reports employ the best sources and methods to understand the supply chains involved. - To develop agreement among stakeholders around the business about the benefits of compliance, and risks of non-compliance.
+- To builds trust of suppliers, workers, consumers, labour advocates, and investors. - ✓ To gain a complete and better understanding of fragmented supply chains. - To understand the social, cultural and legal reasons and rationales that 'justify' the violation of human and child rights, and human trafficking: reports from international and local NGOs are among the best sources and method to verify human rights abuses within geographies where extended and fragmented supply chains of companies are located. - To develop consensus among stakeholders around the business, social and economic risks of non-compliance and benefits of compliance. - To identify and root out the potential of corruption.